One-Step Residual Shifting Diffusion for Image Super-Resolution via Distillation: Details of ResShift

-The shifting sequence satisfies $\eta_{1} \approx 0$ and $\eta_{T} \approx 1$, which guarantee the convergence of marginal distributions of $x_{1}$ and $x_{T}$ to approximate distributions of the HR image and the LR image respectively.
-Notably, the posterior distribution $q(x_{t - 1} | x_{t}, x_{0}, y_{0})$ for the transition distribution \eqref{eq:forward_process_resshift} is tractable and can be derived using the Bayes's rule:
+The shifting sequence satisfies $\eta_{1} \approx 0$ and $\eta_{T} \approx 1$, which guarantees the convergence of the marginal distributions of $x_{1}$ and $x_{T}$ to approximate distributions of the HR image and the LR image, respectively.
+Notably, the posterior distribution $q(x_{t - 1} | x_{t}, x_{0}, y_{0})$ for the transition distribution \eqref{eq:forward_process_resshift} is tractable and can be derived using Bayes's rule:

-\textbf{Reverse process.} ResShift suggests constuction of the reverse process to estimate the posterior distribution $p(x_{0}|y_{0})$ in the following parametrized form:
+\textbf{Reverse process.} ResShift suggests the construction of the reverse process to estimate the posterior distribution $p(x_{0}|y_{0})$ in the following parameterized form: